 Web Filtering Types

-- Blacklist & Whitelist Filters - When using blacklists, an administrator (which might be a parent) manually enters all websites that are deemed inappropriate into the program, and those sites are subsequently blocked.
-Whitelists are used in exactly the same way, only in reverse – i.e. URLs are manually entered onto a whitelist, and all other websites are then off-limits.
+- Block list & Allow List Filters - When using block lists, an administrator (which might be a parent) manually enters all websites that are deemed inappropriate into the program, and those sites are subsequently blocked.
+Allow lists are used in exactly the same way, only in reverse – i.e. URLs are manually entered onto a allow list, and all other websites are then off-limits.

-- Keyword And Content Filters - This type of filtering is in many ways similar to black and whitelist filtering, though with a slightly broader scope.
+- Keyword And Content Filters - This type of filtering is in many ways similar to block and allow list filtering, though with a slightly broader scope.
 Keyword and content filters will filter out websites that contain specific keywords or predefined content (such as pornography, for example).

 As well as the two main filters listed, customization options also exist: